powa-team/powa/docs/quickstart.rst

     **powa** database (or another database configured by the configuration option **powa.database**).

-    hypopg must be installed in every database, including the powa database.
+    hypopg must be installed in every database on which you want to be able to get automatic index suggestion, including the powa database if needed.

     powa-web must be configured to connect on the database where you installed all the extensions.